Psoriasis TopicsShow More

 It’s not about being rid of flaky psoriasis patches.
 Treating psoriasis is about averting significant health risks, including joint damage and heart disease.

-If you’re living with psoriasis, you might think anti-aging treatments — from microdermabrasion to chemical peels — are off-limits.
-And there is some truth to that concern.
+If you live with psoriasis, you might think anti-aging treatments — from microdermabrasion to chemical peels — are off-limits.
+The truth is more complicated.

 You could be going through step therapy — when insurance companies try less expensive treatments before offering the goods — and not even know it.